nmshd/documentation/_docs_integrate/request-one-time-consent-of-peer.md

 ## What's next?

-If an Identity asks for a persistent consent instead of a one-time consent of one of its peers, the ConsentRequestItem cannot be used.
+If an Identity asks for a persistent consent instead of an one-time consent of one of its peers, the ConsentRequestItem cannot be used.
 For persistent consent, it is necessary that the Identity sends a [Request]({% link _docs_integrate/data-model-overview.md %}#request) to its peer, which leads to the creation of a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with [Consent]({% link _docs_integrate/attribute-values.md %}#consent) as `value.@type` in the background.
 For more details, the documentation of the [Request persistent consent of peer]({% link _docs_integrate/request-persistent-consent-of-peer.md %}) scenario can be consulted.